Industrial3D: A Water-Treatment TLS Point Cloud Dataset and Cross-Paradigm Benchmark for MEP Scene Understanding: Data Availability Statement

 \section{Data Availability Statement}

-The Industrial3D dataset and benchmark code are publicly available at \url{https://github.com/pointcloudyc/Industrial3D}.
-The dataset comprises 20 room scenes across 13 areas, with 612M labelled points in 12 semantic classes.
-Data are provided in both \texttt{.txt} and \texttt{.ply} formats (XYZRGB + labels).
-Open3D-based scene capture and rotation videos for each room are available on the project page for visualization and qualitative analysis.
+\begin{revblock} The full Industrial3D dataset and benchmark code will be publicly available at \url{https://github.com/pointcloudyc/Industrial3D}.
+The dataset comprises 20 room scenes grouped into 13 dataset areas across 7 operational water treatment facilities, with 612.7M labelled points in 12 semantic classes.
+Data will be provided in both \texttt{.txt} and \texttt{.ply} formats (XYZRGB + labels).
+Open3D-based scene capture and rotation videos for representative rooms are available on the project page (\url{https://pointcloudyc.github.io/industrial3d/index.html}) for visualization and qualitative analysis. \end{revblock}